almokhtar8-stack/tdp43-dysfunction-score/RAHMA_TEST.md

 ttps://github.com/login/device

-**I then copied and pasted the URL in my browser manually and I was asked to write the one-time code**
-#### The message I got after entering the one-time code
+**I then copied and pasted the URL in my browser manually and I was asked to write the one-time code** **The message I got after entering the one-time code**

 ✓ Authentication complete.

 - gh config set -h github.com git_protocol https

 ✓ Configured git protocol

 !
 Authentication credentials saved in plain text

-✓ Logged in as rmabufoor-sketch
+✓ Logged in as rmabufoor-sketch (it will be your username)